Oxyaine/RainWorldBestiary/README.md

 * Observe Fear = 5 : For when the player sees the creature fear something
 * Observe Food = 6 : For when the player sees the creature want to eat something or eating something
 * Observe Hunting = 7 : For when the player gets hunted / chased by the creature
-* Killed = 8 : When the player gets killed by a creature
+* Killed = 8 : When the creature gets killed by the player
 * Impaled = 9 : When the creature gets impaled with a spear, by the player
 * Stunned = 10 : When the creature gets stunned, by the player
 * Killed Player = 11 : When the player is killed by the creature